sphr2k/vsphere-cpi-csi/README.md

    ```bash
    $ cd vpshere-cpi-csi-helm
    ```
-1. Install the chart of choice (CSI v1.0.2 of v2.0.0), the vcenter config options are required at minimum:
+1. Install the chart of choice, the vcenter config options are required at minimum:
    ```bash
    $ helm install vsphere-cpi-csi \
         --namespace kube-system \